Skip to main contentSkip to search

 Under the Education Act, a principal can refuse a student entry if their presence would be detrimental to the well-being of others.
 The Ministry calls these exclusions a last resort.
 When they happen, schools must document the reason, notify parents, and create a return-to-school plan.

-Between 2020/21 and 2023/24, an average of 239 students receiving special education services were reported excluded each year — just 0.07%.
-23 school boards (32%) reported no exclusions of students with special education needs in any of those four years.
+Between 2020–21 and 2023–24, an average of 239 students receiving special-education services were reported excluded each year, just 0.07%.
+23 school boards (32%) reported no exclusions of students with special-education needs in any of those four years.

 The Auditor’s teacher survey told a different story.
-39% of teachers said they had observed or been involved in informal, undocumented exclusions in 2024/25.
+39% of teachers said they had observed or been involved in informal, undocumented exclusions in 2024–25.
 Of those, 33% said it happened more than five times.

-And students with special education needs were over-represented in formal suspensions: 16% of total enrolment, 43% of suspensions — and 48% were suspended more than once over five years (vs 21% of other students).
+And students with special-education needs were over-represented in formal suspensions: 16% of total enrolment, 43% of suspensions, and 48% were suspended more than once over five years (vs 21% of other students).

-Principals advising SEN students stay home
+Principals advising SEN students to stay home

 People for Education annual Ontario school survey.